Afghan capital Kabul rocked by powerful explosion | DW | 01.07.2019

 The blast rattled windows in the Afghan capital and smoke was seen billowing in an area near the US Embassy.
-The explosion took place during rush hour, in a densely populated area where the defense ministry is located.
+"Dozens" of people were reportedly injured in the explosion, which took place during rush hour.

-A powerful blast rocked Afghanistan's capital Kabul on Monday during rush hour, shaking offices and sending a plume of black smoke up in the air.
+Officials said that dozens of people were injured in the blast, which took place during rush hour.

-Kabul police confirmed that an explosion took place, but it was still unclear what type of explosive device was used.
+"Dozens of wounded were taken to hospitals from today's blast in Kabul," health ministry spokesman Wahidullah Mayar said on Twitter.
+He did not give further information about the exact number of people who were injured.

 No group immediately claimed responsibility for the explosion.
 Both the militant Islamic State (IS) and the Taliban are active in Kabul.